Incoherent Approximation of Leakage in Quantum Error Correction: Incoherent leakage in error correcting codes

 From Eqs.~\eqref{eq:Kjm} and \eqref{eq:K1K0} we see that the summand vanishes unless $\bar j = (0,0,\,...\,0)$ or $\bar j = (1,1,\,...\,1).$ Substituting Eq.~\eqref{eq:Kjm} for these values of $\bar j$, one may show that

 where

 As expected, for any $\phi$ not an integer multiple of $\pi$, all coherence measures $C_c(\theta)$ decay exponentially in the number of measurements.
 (If the data qubit interacts with $k$ distinct measure qubits per round, $m=kr$ for $r$ rounds.)
 We see the case $\phi=\pi/2$ results in a uniform decay of $2^{-m/2}$.
 We show numerical and theoretical results for the repetition code in Fig.~\ref{fig:rc_coherence_decay}.
+In practice, even when $\phi$ is an integer multiple of $\pi$, it is straightforward to modify the error correction circuit to ensure that every coherence $C_c(\theta)$ operator decays.
+For example, this can be done by injecting a logical $X$ operator between error correction rounds \cite{scaling_SC_Google_2022}, which flips all data qubits ($c\leftrightarrow 1-c$) in the standard basis.

 We can use our analysis to describe the patterns of measurement outcomes given a leaked data qubit.
 Suppose the data qubit starts in the state $\ket{2}$ and the rest of the stabilizers are in the -1 eigenspace.
 We can compute the probability that we observe exactly $m_0$ measurements of 0 out of $m$ stabilizer measurements.
 From the above, this is simply